Financial Planning for 2026

 For this reason, entering 2026 without a clear financial plan exposes individuals and families to risks that are not only foreseeable, but often manageable with the right strategy.

-At Dar al-Tharwat, we have developed a structured approach to financial planning for 2026 based on in-depth analysis conducted by our research and strategy team.
+At Dar al-Tharwa, we have developed a structured approach to financial planning for 2026 based on in-depth analysis conducted by our research and strategy team.
 This approach is grounded in our internal report, 2026 Economic & Financial Markets Outlook, which provides a data-driven and scenario-based view of the global economy and financial markets.

 This article is not intended to offer generic financial tips or one-size-fits-all solutions.
 Instead, it is designed to serve as a reference framework for your personal financial planning in 2026.